lombardpress/lombardpress-schema/docs/critical.md

 ##### Example 3

 The editor suspects that a word is missing from the text, but is not certain enough to add it to the text.
-This might as well have been another scholar, and in that case, the `@source` should be indicated
+This might as well have been another scholar, and in that case, the `@source` should be indicated.

 ``` xml
 Utrum fides